sricheta92/sp18-202-avengers/Week1Srum.md

 * What I did yesterday -  I did peer testing yesterday
 * What I will do today - I will fo unit testing tiday
 * Blocker - No

+# Day 15 - 21th April

+#### Sricheta
+* What I did yesterday -  I did unit testing
+* What I will do today - I will do deployment
+* Blocker - No

+# Day 16 - 22nd April

+#### Sricheta
+* What I did yesterday -  I did deployment today
+* What I will do today -  I will do coding today
+* Blocker - No

+# Day 17 - 23rd April

+#### Sricheta
+* What I did yesterday -  I did deployment today
+* What I will do today - I will do testing today
+* Blocker - No